trainerbill/hapi-middleman-paypal-intacct/README.md

 PayPal Merchant Email.
 This is required to be the email address associated with your REST client id.<br/>

 #### INTACCT_INVOICE_PAYMENT_DEFAULT_ACCOUNT
 The default Intacct account id to submit payments against.
-If a currency account is not setup it will automatically submit payments to this account.
+If a currency account is not setup it will automatically submit payments to this account.<br/>

 #### INTACCT_INVOICE_START_DATE
 Sets the date to start picking up invoices.
-Set this to your go live date.  valid dates are MM/DD/YYYY
+Set this to your go live date.  valid dates are MM/DD/YYYY<br/>

 ## Optional Invoicing Variables
-Optional environment variables for invoicing functionality
+Optional environment variables for invoicing functionality<br/>

 #### PAYPAL_INVOICE_MERCHANT_FIRST_NAME
-Biller first name that shows up on invoice
+Biller first name that shows up on invoice<br/>

 #### PAYPAL_INVOICE_MERCHANT_LAST_NAME
-Biller last name that shows up on invoice
+Biller last name that shows up on invoice<br/>

 #### PAYPAL_INVOICE_MERCHANT_BUSINESS_NAME
-Biller business name that shows up on invoice
+Biller business name that shows up on invoice<br/>

 #### PAYPAL_INVOICE_MERCHANT_PHONE_COUNTRY_CODE
-Biller phone country code that shows up on invoice **Default: 1**
+Biller phone country code that shows up on invoice<br/>
+**Default: 1**<br/>

 #### PAYPAL_INVOICE_MERCHANT_PHONE_NUMBER
-Biller phone number that shows up on invoice
+Biller phone number that shows up on invoice<br/>

 #### PAYPAL_INVOICE_MERCHANT_ADDRESS_LINE1
-Biller street address that shows up on invoice
+Biller street address that shows up on invoice<br/>

 #### PAYPAL_INVOICE_MERCHANT_ADDRESS_LINE2
-Biller additional street address that shows up on invoice
+Biller additional street address that shows up on invoice<br/>

 #### PAYPAL_INVOICE_MERCHANT_ADDRESS_CITY
-Biller city address that shows up on invoice
+Biller city address that shows up on invoice<br/>

 #### PAYPAL_INVOICE_MERCHANT_ADDRESS_STATE
-Biller additional state address that shows up on invoice **2 character state**
+Biller additional state address that shows up on invoice<br/>
+**2 character state**<br/>

 #### PAYPAL_INVOICE_MERCHANT_COUNTRY_POSTAL_CODE
-Biller zip code that shows up on invoice
+Biller zip code that shows up on invoice<br/>

 #### INTACCT_INVOICE_CREATE_QUERY
-Override the default intacct query for invoices to create.
+Override the default intacct query for invoices to create.<br/>
-**Default: "RAWSTATE = 'A' AND (PAYPALINVOICESTATUS IS NULL OR PAYPALINVOICESTATUS NOT IN ('CANCELLED')) AND TOTALDUE NOT IN (0)"**
+**Default: "RAWSTATE = 'A' AND (PAYPALINVOICESTATUS IS NULL OR PAYPALINVOICESTATUS NOT IN ('CANCELLED')) AND TOTALDUE NOT IN (0)"**<br/>

 #### INTACCT_INVOICE_CREATE_AUTO
 Controls automatic creation of invoices.
-If false it will require that the PAYPALINVOICING checkbox be checked on the Intacct Custom field
+If false it will require that the PAYPALINVOICING checkbox be checked on the Intacct Custom field<br/>
-**Default: true**
+**Default: true**<br/>

 #### INTACCT_INVOICE_CREATE_LATER
 Controls the cron job for creating invoices.
-Anything that can be parsed by [later package](https://bunkat.github.io/later/getting-started.html#example)
+Anything that can be parsed by [later package](https://bunkat.github.io/later/getting-started.html#example)<br/>
-**Default: "every 1 hour"**
+**Default: "every 1 hour"**<br/>

 #### INTACCT_INVOICE_REFUND_QUERY
-Override the default intacct query for invoices to refund.
+Override the default intacct query for invoices to refund.<br/>
-**Default: "RAWSTATE = 'V' AND PAYPALINVOICESTATUS NOT IN ('REFUNDED', 'CANCELLED')"**
+**Default: "RAWSTATE = 'V' AND PAYPALINVOICESTATUS NOT IN ('REFUNDED', 'CANCELLED')"**<br/>

 #### INTACCT_INVOICE_REFUND_AUTO
 Controls automatic refunding of invoices.
-If false it will require that the PAYPALINVOICING checkbox be checked on the Intacct Custom field
+If false it will require that the PAYPALINVOICING checkbox be checked on the Intacct Custom field<br/>
-**Default: true**
+**Default: true**<br/>

 #### INTACCT_INVOICE_REFUND_LATER
 Controls the cron job for refunding invoices.
-Anything that can be parsed by [later package](https://bunkat.github.io/later/getting-started.html#example)
+Anything that can be parsed by [later package](https://bunkat.github.io/later/getting-started.html#example)<br/>
-**Default: "every 1 hour"**
+**Default: "every 1 hour"**<br/>

 #### INTACCT_INVOICE_PAYMENT_USD_ACCOUNT
 he intacct account to submit payments of USD to.
-If set then PayPal invoices of type USD will go to this intacct account.
+If set then PayPal invoices of type USD will go to this intacct account.<br/>